 The Wi-Fi Project Group is developing a disaggregated End-to-End Wi-Fi solution, consisting of access points (APs) and a cloud-native control/management plane which interfaces to mobile operators’ core networks to enable mobile data offload.
 Our design is being driven by ease of operation and low total cost of ownership (TCO).

-While cellular coverage is expected to keep expanding over the next few years, the bandwidth available per user is projected to decrease outside developed markets.
+Our current project focus: Infrastructure vendors, application developers and service providers we work together with While cellular coverage is expected to keep expanding over the next few years, the bandwidth available per user is projected to decrease outside developed markets.
 Operators are looking at offloading cellular traffic to Wi-Fi as a way to address this shortage of access capacity, allowing them to connect more users.
 Also optimally deciding best network to connect to will also improve users’ connection speeds.
 The project group aims to drive convergence and develop specs in specific areas related to mobile data offloading including profile distribution, connectivity management and policy enforcement.

 Though a significant investment in innovation has been made towards improving and securing the enterprise use case, Wi-Fi has been offered by service providers as a best-effort service to consumers.
 However, as consumers depend more on Wi-Fi-enabled devices and as operators look at tackling spectrum congestion via offloading cellular traffic to Wi-Fi, it is becoming critical to deliver carrier-grade services through Wi-Fi at an acceptable price point.

 The Project Group will work on improving Wi-Fi Internet connectivity and pursue opportunities to deploy innovative technology and business models for Wi-Fi networks.
 The emphasis will be on bringing solutions to the market in the shortest possible time frame, leveraging the collective leadership, expertise, and influence of Project Group members.